Memmingen is a city located in the Swabian region of Bavaria, Germany. It is a city with a rich history dating back to the times of the Roman Empire.

 The castle is multi-storeyed with four wings.
 It is a structure of beauty and utility.
 Having been passed over multiple owners over the centuries, it has acquired multiple style elements.

-If you enjoy feasting your eyes upon exquisite estates with such rich history, you must visit Kronburg Castle.
+If you enjoy feasting your eyes upon exquisite estates with such rich history, you must visit Kronburg Castle in Germany.

 Stadtmuseum is Memmingen’s municipal museum.
 It is located within the city of Memmingen.
 The building was once a late baroque town palace.
 It was constructed as ordered by patrician Benedikt von Herman in 1766.